Chiru/ChiruAddons/README.md

  git clone git://github.com/Chiru/ChiruAddons.git src/ChiruAddons

-Of use the SSH equivalent, if you prefer.
+Or use the SSH equivalent, if you prefer.